lucylai96/lucylai96.github.io/blog/gradapps.md

 ---

 # All About PhD Applications
-## Written: Jun 2018, Last updated: Feb 2025
+## Written: Jun 2018, Last updated: Dec 2025

 Welcome!
 This popular guide on how to apply to PhD programs in STEM has been visited over **100k times** (as of December 2024).

-Thank you to all who reached out to me over the years telling me how helpful of a resource it was to you / how it helped you get into grad school, and it's been super fun meeting some of you in person at conferences, too! 🙂
+🚨🚨🚨 I'm currently offering my **[STEM PhD interview prep guide for FREE](https://buy.stripe.com/28o7tSftldbE5yw4gg)** for the **first 20 people** who use the promo code **PHD2025**, then **50% off until Dec 31** (use code **HALF2025**)!
+This **9-page** prep guide contains:
+* 19 commonly-asked PhD interview questions and how to best answer them
+* how admissions decisions are made, and
+* a detailed explanation of the qualities and factors that the admissions committee looks for.

+All of the insider information in this guide is taken from my 2 years of experience interviewing applicants for Harvard's PhD Program in Neuroscience and >7 years of conducting mock interviews.
+I've chosen to charge for this guide for now in order to support all the efforts I have put into creating free PhD application guide material (with more coming soon!).
+Thanks for your support :-)

 ### Quick links
 * This guide now has a [video companion](https://youtu.be/fQP1rXzZbbQ)!